jindonghuo/Multiphyscs-modelling-of-thermal-plasma-in-Fluent-Solver/README.md

   **$ python python_script.py**

-If you have any questions, please leave a comments or email huojindong@gmail.com
+If you have any questions, please leave comments or email huojindong@gmail.com